radioactiveAHM/Faller/README.md

 * H3Addr: Refers to the address and port of the HTTP/3 server.

-* ServerName: Your domain address that will be used during the QUIC handshake.
+* TLS: Tls configuration

+    - Default: Certificate for clients without SNI or using IP
+        - CertPath: Specifies the path to the certificate.
+        - KeyPath: Specifies the path to the key.

+    - Domains (optional): List of server names with specified certificate.
+        - ServerName: Ensure that the server name matches the client SNI (Server Name Indication) to return the specified certificate.
+If all matches failed the Default certificate is returned.
-* CertPath: Specifies the path to the certificate file for the HTTP/3 server.
+        - CertPath: Specifies the path to the certificate.

-* KeyPath: Specifies the path to the key file for the HTTP/3 server.
+        - KeyPath: Specifies the path to the key.
+        - SubDomainsSupport: This feature indicates whether the certificate covers all subdomains.

 * Destinations: Configuring HTTP Path and HTTP/1 Server: Setting Up Multiple Paths to Proxy Requests to Different HTTP/1 Servers